piotrbakker/mainframe/readme.md

 ## Frames

-[Top-level frames](https://help.figma.com/hc/en-us/articles/360039959014) should include product name, appended by key technical information, such as product type, dimensions, layout grid settings.
+Top-level `Frames`, i.e, Frames placed directly on the `Canvas`, should include values such as product name and key technical information, such as product type, screen dimensions, and layout grid settings.
+Nested Frames should follow a semantic naming convention where applicable.

 ## Components